 - Results: Participants are exposed to new foods and show more interest in healthy eating.

-Harvest of the Month (HOM) is an adaptable, easy-to-use program that gets kids excited about eating fruits and vegetables and has them asking for more!
+Harvest of the Month (HOM) is an adaptable, easy-to-use program that gets kids excited about eating fruits and vegetables.
 Through a short presentation and produce sampling, children learn about the importance of eating fruits and vegetables every day.

 Since being brought from California to South Dakota in 2008, South Dakota Harvest of the Month has been working to expand healthy eating choices for toddlers and elementary school students in communities across the state.